Are you wearing armor that doesn’t fit?

 Your conflict is spiritual against an evil foe!

-God will fit you with His invisible armor that is perfect for you!
+God will fit you with His invisible armor that will help you live fearlessly!

 - Breastplate of RIGHTEOUSNESS!
 (Ephesians 6:14)